 - Add all ingredients to blender

-- OR, add all ingredients to blender but milk, then pour coffee mixture over ice and add milk to taste.
+- Alternatively: add all ingredients to blender except milk, then pour coffee mixture over ice and add milk to taste.

 photography by Erin Alvarez.